Top 10 Questions

 4) Your second fermentation should be at room temperature.
 As soon as you place a bottle in the refrigerator, fermentation, and therefore, C02 creation, will cease.
 If you like it bubbly, don't place it in the refrigerator until it has reached the carbonation level you enjoy.

 5) If you are using old kombucha bottles from the store, try placing a small square of parchment paper underneath the cap to get a tighter seal.
-Swing top or poly cone bottles are the best bottle type for building and holding carbonation.
+Bottles with a long neck that use swing top or poly cone tops are the best bottle type for building and holding carbonation.

 Q: I finished my first brew, and now I have two cultures.
 Should I use the old or the new one for my next brew?